Process Simulation

 MySep Software and Process Simulation

-MySep Studio can extract process data for the feed stream of target separators, from live simulations with: Aspen HYSYS®, AVEVA PRO/II™, Honeywell UniSim Design®, KBC Petro-SIM® and SLB Symmetry®.
+can extract process data for the feed stream of target separators, from live simulations with: Aspen HYSYS®, AVEVA PRO/II™, Honeywell UniSim Design®, KBC Petro-SIM® and SLB Symmetry®.
 This allows a process engineer to analyse the separator performance of any separator in detail.
 Where the source simulation represents an operating process, this facilitates identification of system bottlenecks and exploration of remediation strategies.
 During Conceptual Design, FEED or Detailed Design projects, MySep Studio brings proper separator design practice, coupled with assured performance prediction.

 Application Examples:

-MySep Engine embeds MySep’s rigorous gas-liquid separation modelling in active process simulations of Aspen HYSYS®, AVEVA PRO/II™, AVEVA™ Dynamic Simulation, Honeywell UniSim Design®, KBC Petro-SIM®, Kongsberg K-Spice and SLB Symmetry®.
+embeds MySep’s rigorous gas-liquid separation modelling in active process simulations of Aspen HYSYS®, AVEVA PRO/II™, AVEVA™ Dynamic Simulation, Honeywell UniSim Design®, KBC Petro-SIM®, Kongsberg K-Spice and SLB Symmetry®.
 MySep Engine is fully functional with the simulators in steady state and dynamic applications.

 Application Examples: